 I’ve written this as a general overview, but it’s essentially the same for most vehicles.

 Once you’ve removed the dipstick, (and marked the length of it against the tubing) you should gently try and feed the tube through the dipstick hole.
 I often find that you may need a little twisting or turning to ease it all the way down.
-Be careful not to go too far – this could actually result in the tube being forced back up, and usually kinked, which just makes the job almost impossible.
+Be careful not to go too far.
+That could actually result in the tube being forced back up, and usually kinked.
+And that almost makes the job impossible.

 Some extractors have markings on the side so you can measure how much fluid you’ve removed.
 If your vehicle holds 4.5 liters of oil but you only get 1.5 liters out, you know the tube isn’t in properly).